5 Ways to Maximize your Online Sales on Green Monday

 For example, create special sales for your store’s fans only, such as your newsletter list members or Facebook group members.
 They will be honored to be a part of an exclusive group and will be more likely to convert.

-Create an effective holiday optin on your site to evoke customers’ FOMO.
-For example, give them an attention-grabbing headline, such as Green Monday Massive Sale and add a large countdown timeline.
+Create an effective holiday option on your site to evoke FOMO in your customers.
+Give them an attention-grabbing headline, such as Green Monday Massive Sale and add a large countdown timeline.
 You should also craft a persuasive call to action, such as “Get your coupon immediately” or “Sign up now to get a 50% discount.”

 Are You Ready for Green Monday?

-Well, it’s a wrap (pun intended).
-Green Monday coming up fast and you need to prepare your ecommerce site for it.
-Make it user-centric.
-Use analytics tools to check its performance and see what needs to be fixed.
-Make sure your site is responsive.
-Improve user experiences during the checkout process.
+Green Monday is rapidly approaching and you need to prepare your ecommerce site for it.
+Make it user-centric, and use analytics tools to check its performance and see what needs to be fixed.
+Make sure your site is responsive, and improve user experiences during the checkout process.
 Most importantly, generate hype around your online store.
 These tips go far beyond optimizing your site for Green Monday – they will ensure that your customers will keep visiting you all year round.

 Is there anything you would like to add?
 We’re listening!